Package insert / product label

 Information for Patients

-Patients should be counseled that antibacterial drugs including Tetracycline should only be used to treat bacterial infections.
+Counsel patients that antibacterial drugs including Tetracycline should only be used to treat bacterial infections.
 They do not treat viral infections (e.g., the common cold).
-When Tetracycline is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
+When Tetracycline is prescribed to treat a bacterial infection, tell patients that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
 Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by Tetracycline or other antibacterial drugs in the future.

-In venereal diseases, when coexistent syphilis is suspected, dark field examinations should be done before treatment is started and the blood serology repeated monthly for at least four months.
+In sexually transmitted infections, when coexistent syphilis is suspected, perform dark field examinations before treatment is started and the blood serology repeated monthly for at least four months.

-Since bacteriostatic drugs may interfere with the bactericidal action of penicillin, it is advisable to avoid giving Tetracycline in conjunction with penicillin or other bactericidal antibiotics.
+Since bacteriostatic drugs may interfere with the bactericidal action of penicillin, it is advisable to avoid giving Tetracycline in conjunction with penicillin or other bactericidal antibacterials.

 Because the Tetracyclines have been shown to depress plasma prothrombin activity, patients who are on anticoagulant therapy may require downward adjustment of their anticoagulant dosage.